microsoft/playwright/docs/src/test-reporters-js.md

 Please note that the semantics of these properties will depend on the tool that will process this evoled report format; there are no standard property names/annotations.

 If the configuration option `embedAttachmentsAsProperty` is defined, then a `property` with its name is created.
-Attachments, including their contents, will be embeded on the JUnit XML report inside `<item>` elements under this `property`.
+Attachments, including their contents, will be embedded on the JUnit XML report inside `<item>` elements under this `property`.
 Attachments are obtained from the `TestInfo` object, using either a path or a body, and are added as base64 encoded content.
 Embedding attachments can be used to attach screenshots or any other relevant evidence; nevertheless, use it wisely as it affects the report size.

 The following configuration sample enables embedding attachments by using the `testrun_evidence` element on the JUnit XML report: